-If the assessment of a technical warning or a technical foul triggered the match forfeit:
+If the assessment of a technical warning or a technical foul resulted in the match forfeit:

 - Follow the procedure for the technical warning or technical foul.
 However, do not make a point adjustment in the score since the score will be recorded as X-0 (where X is the winning score for the game format). - Stop the game in progress.
-Inform the players. - Write "MF" to the left of the offending teams zero score box - For all games, circle or lightly shade the winning score for the non-offending or non-retired team.
-In addition to drawing a line through all unused points and unused TO boxes for all games, draw a line through all points for the offending team since the score will be zero for each game. - Position the scoresheet with the winning team 'up' - Circle the winning team's names - Write "Winners" within the circle - Write "Match Forfeit" within the circle - Mark final score on line provided all scores are 11-0 - o Ask winner s to verify and initial
+Inform the Players. - Write "MF" to the left of the offending teams zero score box - For all games, circle or lightly shade the winning score for the non-offending or non-retired team.
+In addition to drawing a line through all unused points and unused TO boxes for all games, draw a line through all points for the offending team since the score will be zero for each game. - Position the scoresheet with the winning team 'up' - o Circle the winning team's names - o Write "Winners" within the circle - o Write "Match Forfeit" within the circle - o Mark final score on line provided all scores are 11-0 - o Ask the winning team to verify and initial